MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

 > 21/26 == 81% Correct

 ## Services - Compute

 ### EC2(Elastic Compute Cloud)
 - A place where your applications runs is server, EC2 is similar service for that server.
-- Earlier used to manual, buy setup deploy maintain a server, now you can use this aws ec2 service.
+- Earlier used to be manual physical ones, but setup deploy maintain a server, now you can use this aws ec2 service.
 - An instance is a virtual host, with some properties and configurations.
 - EC2 Instance Types
 ![Screenshot 2023-12-30 at 2 57 51 PM](https://github.com/MadSn7/My_Learning/assets/62552772/227cb0d5-f418-4c2a-a950-b2f3395c4758)